y9min/fleet/STRIPE_SUBSCRIPTION_SETUP.md

 ### Payment method not working?
 - Check Stripe Dashboard for subscription status
-- Verify payment method was added in Billing Portal
+- Verify payment method was added in Billing Portal and set as default
 - Check subscription status in database (`subscription_status` column)
+- Check Laravel logs for payment intent confirmation errors
+- Note: Payment intent is automatically confirmed when payment method is added via webhook

 ## Testing